stefanvstein/stonehorse.candy/README.md

                Iterables::list));
 ```

-There are overloads of thread with arity on functions to call.
-There is also threadMaybe that works the same but aborts with null when ever a null is to be passed between the functions.

 Since the if statements replacements found in Choices.java are expressions, they also fit well within the thread function.

 ### [Trampoline](https://stefanvstein.github.io/stonehorse.candy/stonehorse/candy/Trampoline.html).java

 *Back to [Usage](#usage)*

 Most functions in this code collection is of functional style.
 Functional programming languages usually utilize tail calls to implement iteration.
 It is simple and allow for programming without side effects.
+Variables are turned into final argument values.
 Java does not support tail calls well since the compiler can't optimize away excessive stack usage, among other things.
 Compilers can implement tail call optimization using a trampoline, and the very same constructs can be written by hand in a library.

 A function like: